allpaul0/gegelati-pendulum-embedded/scripts/README.md

 ## `generate_execution_summary.jl`
 Generate a summary of the average execution stats for all TPGs in TPG/ for comparison.

-## `logToJson.rb`
+## `instructionLevelLogToJson.rb`
 Provide a function to parse energy.log files into a json file.
+Targeted energy.log must have been generated for instruction level measurements (single instruction).

+## `graphLevelLogToJson.rb`
+Provide a function to parse energy.log files into a json file.
+Targeted energy.log must have been generated for graph level measurements (single graph traversal).

+## `graphLevelLogToJson.rb`
+Provide a function to parse energy.log files into a json file.
+Targeted energy.log must have been generated for multiple different (using different seeds) TPG executions.
+The ouput, the distribution of latency and energy of those executions over time, is processed by this ruby script and sent to json format.

 ## `install_julia_packages.jl`
 Setup the julia project files and install julia packages required by julia scripts.